camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/irsa.md

 :::caution

 Optimize is not supported using the IRSA method.
-On the other hand, Optimize can be utilized by supplying a username and password.
+However, Optimize can be utilized by supplying a username and password.
 The migration step must also be disabled.
-For more information, please refer to the [Using AWS Managed OpenSearch](../../guides/using-existing-opensearch.md) guide.
+For more information, refer to [using AWS managed OpenSearch](../../guides/using-existing-opensearch.md).

 :::